jingibre/jingibre.github.io/_posts/2023-12-20-MyTripToArenales.md

 - 7m long 7mm Cordelette
 - 10m long 6mm cord
 - As many locking carabiners as we had (about 12)
+- 3 quick-links
+- 1 Petzl Tibloc for self-rescue

 In terms of clothing (this was December), what I used almost every single day was:
 - Synthetic Hiking Pants